A Generalized Matching Reconfiguration Problem: Introduction

 \section{Introduction}

 The study of graph algorithms is mostly concerned with the measure of \emph{(static) runtime}.
-Given a graph optimization problem, the standard objective is to come up with a fast algorithm (possibly an approximation algorithm), and ideally complement it with a matching lower bound on the runtime of any (approximation) algorithm for solving the problem.
-As an example, computing (from scratch) a 2-approximate minimum vertex cover can be done trivially in linear time, whereas a better-than-2 approximation for the minimum vertex-cover cannot be computed in polynomial time under the unique games conjecture \cite{KR08}.
+Given a graph optimization problem, the standard objective is to design a fast (possibly approximation) algorithm, and ideally complement it with a matching lower bound on the runtime of any (approximation) algorithm for solving the problem.
+As an example, computing (from scratch) a 2-approximate minimum vertex cover (VC) can be done trivially in linear time, whereas a better-than-2 approximation for the minimum VC cannot be computed in polynomial time under the unique games conjecture \cite{KR08}.

-The current paper is motivated by a natural need arising in modern real-life networks, which are prone to either temporary or permanent changes.
-Such changes are sometimes part of the normal behavior of the network, as is the case, e.g., in dynamic networks, but this is not always the case, as in \emph{faulty} networks where temporary and even permanent changes could be the result of failures of nodes and edges.
-Consider a large-scale network $G = (V,E,w)$ for which we need to solve, perhaps approximately, some graph optimization problem, and the underlying (perhaps approximate) solution (e.g., a minimum spanning tree) is being used for some practical purpose (e.g., for performing efficient broadcast protocols) throughout a long span of time.
-If the network changes over time, the quality of the used solution may degrade with time until it is too poor to be used in practice and it may even become infeasible.
+The current paper is motivated by a natural need arising in networks that are prone to temporary or permanent changes.
+Such changes are sometimes part of the normal behavior of the network, as in {\em dynamic networks}, but changes could also be the result of unpredictable failures of nodes and edges, particularly in \emph{faulty networks}.
+Consider a large-scale network $G = (V,E,w)$ for which we need to solve, perhaps approximately, some graph optimization problem, and the underlying solution (e.g., a maximum matching) is being used for some practical purpose (e.g., scheduling in packet switches) throughout a long time span.
+If the network changes over time, the quality of the used solution may degrade until it is too poor to be used in practice and it may even become infeasible.